edunassor/edunassor/README.md

 - 👋 Hi, I’m @edunassor
 - 👀 I’m interested in sustainable technologies, ecosocialism, ecological Marxism, music, series and social movements.
 - 🌱 I’m currently learning Systems Development, Front-end Web Development, Political Socialism and Renewable Energy.
-- 💞️ I’m looking to collaborate on projects that help the world to develop sustainable and accessible technologies for the sustainable development of the planet.
+- 💞️ I’m looking to collaborate on projects that help the world to develop sustainable and accessible technologies for the ecological development of the planet.
 - 📫 How to reach me E-mail: wilsoneduardo733@gmail.com  Cell: (34) 984232960

 <!---